High Routes at Selva

 - Half Board - continental breakfast and evening meal

 The 3-star Hotel Malleier has been consistently rated as one of our very best hotels by our guests.
-Elmar Torggler and his friendly staff offer a warm welcome, efficient service and excellent meals.
+The manager Carmen and her friendly staff offer a warm welcome, efficient service and excellent meals.
 The hotel is situated in a quiet location on the outskirts of Selva and benefits from stunning views, direct access for many of the walks, and is just 5 minutes' walk from the centre of the village.

 Our holidays at Hotel Malleier are on a Half Board basis and include breakfast and evening meal.